pydoit/doit/doc/tutorial_1.rst

 tutorial 1 - basics
 ===================

-This tutorial demonstrates how to use ``doit`` to create simple computational pipeline.
+This tutorial demonstrates how to use ``doit`` to create a simple computational pipeline.

-The goal is to create a graph of python module imports in a package.
+The goal is to create a graph of python module's imports in a package.
 `graphviz <http://graphviz.org/>`_'s **dot** tool will be used to generate the graph.

-As example the `requests <https://github.com/requests/requests>`_ package will be used.
+As an example, the `requests <https://github.com/requests/requests>`_ package will be used.
 The result is the image below:

 .. image:: _static/requests.png